orion-research/coach/INSTALLATION.md

 # Production server
 To be defined.
 Will be similar to development server.

-	* Under Payload URL, enter: https://your.coach.server.url/github_update
+	* Under Payload URL, enter: https://your.coach.server.url/github_update.
+	* Under Secret, enter a random string, which should also be included in the secret data file.
+	* Under Which events..., select "Just the push event".